Invite collaborators

 - Utilizes an Optimizely API where authentication is required.

-- Somehow interact with an Optimizely interface, either by logging in or through an API.
+- Somehow interact with an Optimizely interface, by logging in or through an API.

-On the other hand, there may be additional people involved in a project who are not considered collaborators in Optimizely.
+On the other hand, additional people may be involved in a project who are not considered collaborators in Optimizely.
 For example, a developer who maintains Optimizely code in their code base and does not use any Optimizely credentials is not considered a collaborator.

 Invite collaborators